gionet/gionet/README.md

 - 👋 Hi, I’m @gionet
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning CS through self-learning
-- 💞️ I’m looking to collaborate on IDK at the moment...
+- 💞️ I’m looking to collaborate on ??? idk at the moment...
 - 📫 You can reach me at pzzxc9@gmail.com

 <!---